-We manufacture our products at our Hollister, California headquarters and stock inventory of raw materials, components and finished goods at that location.
+We manufacture our products at our Hollister, California headquarters and stock inventory of raw materials, components, and finished goods at that location.
 We rely on a limited number of suppliers for certain raw materials, and we have no long-term supply arrangements with our suppliers, as we order on a purchase order basis.
 We ship our products directly from our warehouses in Hollister, California and Mansfield, Massachusetts to our customers and distributors pursuant to purchase orders.
 We typically recognize revenue when products are shipped.
-We sell our products to pharmaceutical and biotechnology companies, contract development and manufacturing organizations, in vitro diagnostics franchises, and academic and government research institutions.